egmontmika/egmontmika.com/content/blog/the-radical-edge.md

 Growing movements often move along a radical edge.

 Their followers have faith and are strongly committed to their purpose.
-They gladly step out of their comfort zone, take great risks, and work day and night in order to serve that purpose.
+They gladly step out of their comfort zone, take great risks, and work day and night.
+They pay the price in order to serve that purpose.

 The first followers of Jesus became such a movement.
 And today they still are, that is, as long as they still are a Jesus movement.